The BS/MS Program in Chemistry makes it possible for students to complete both their undergraduate and graduate degree in approximately five years.

 - GPA in math and science courses of 3.0 or greater

 The graduate record examination (GRE) is not required.
-Interested students who meet the requirements must submit an application, a personal statement (two pages maximum) and three letters of recommendation.
-The personal statement should include an explanation of career objectives and their reasons for seeking admission into the BS/MS program.
-Students must submit all application materials to Chemistry Chair, Kevin Minbiole, PhD, by March 20 of the student’s third year.
+Interested students who meet the requirements must submit an application and three letters of recommendation.
+The application includes a research statement and a personal statement (total of two pages maximum).
+Your research statement should include your previous research experience and why research excites you, and your personal statement should include an explanation of your personal and professional goals and your reasons for seeking admission into the BS/MS program.
+Students must submit all application materials to the Director of the Chemistry Graduate Program, Deanna Zubris, Ph.D., by March 15 of the student’s third year.

 Acceptance into the program is not automatic and selection is made by a committee of Chemistry graduate faculty.
 No more than five students will be accepted into the BS/MS program in a given year.
 Applicants will be notified on the outcome of their application no later than April 25.

 Students admitted to the BS/MS program are not formally admitted to the graduate program until the completion of the fourth year.
 Courses taken during the fourth year are assigned the undergraduate tuition rate.
-The Chemistry Department currently hires undergraduate students as teaching assistants in the general chemistry laboratories.
+The Chemistry Department currently hires undergraduate students as teaching assistants in undergraduate laboratory courses.
 Students accepted into the BS/MS program will be given priority for these positions in both semesters of their fourth year of study.

 During the spring semester of their fourth year, students may apply for a graduate assistantship for the fifth year.
 The assistantship will include a tuition waiver for the fourth summer and the fifth year.
 To be eligible for a Graduate assistantship, students must earn at least a "B" grade in the three graduate courses taken during their fourth year and meet all other admission requirements.